wookey-project/wookeypedia/sphinx/source/tataouine/build.rst

 -----------------

 .. warning:: Required only for the whole WooKey project relying on an external
-             token, but not for the demo examples described in section :ref:`basicapps`.
+             token, but not for the demo examples described in section :ref:`demo`.

 Install extra-dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^